santiagoae/sendifico-nestapi/README.md

 # watch mode
 $ npm run start:dev

-#thats all you can send the request to the api
+#thats all, now you can send the request to the api.
 ```

 ## Resources